 Having some concerns about venturing into online dating?
 Everyone does.
-If you’ve looked through any Match.com or Plenty of Fish profiles, you’ll probably find the word “skeptical” used more than any other.
+If you’ve looked through any online dating apps profiles, you’ll probably find the word “skeptical” used more than any other.

 In this busy and connected world, it can be difficult to meet potential partners who share your values and interests.
 When you have children’s needs to take of, it’s even harder to find the time and brain space to devote to your personal happiness.
 Tip-toeing into new territory always goes better with a guidebook, or in this case a guide blog post that covers all the concerns and tactics for trying online dating for the first time.
 To make the material both thorough and easily consumable, we’ve taken the journalist’s route of listing the What-Why-When-Where-How of meeting people via a website.